bocoup/privacy-stack/README.md

 # privacy-stack-template

-This is stack is based on the [Remix Indie Stack](https://github.com/remix-run/indie-stack), with a additions the center data privacy, add some UI components for buttons and pills, and create a mobile design using headless ui and tailwind.
+This is stack is based on the [Remix Indie Stack](https://github.com/remix-run/indie-stack), with additions that center data privacy, and add a custom responsive UI with [shadcn](https://ui.shadcn.com/blocks).
 This stack depends on a file system for sqlite and file upload, and on node for crypto functions.
 Read more about [Remix Stacks](https://remix.run/stacks) to get started.

 Or run `npx create-remix@latest --template https://github.com/bocoup/privacy-stack.git`